DigitalPublishingToolkit/TOD29GOODDATA/md/12chapter8.md

 Kutz, Gregory.
-'Direct to consumer Genetic Tests: Misleading Test Results Are Further Complicated by Deceptive Marketing and Other Questionable Practices---Testimony.
+'Direct to consumer Genetic Tests: Misleading Test Results Are Further Complicated by Deceptive Marketing and Other Questionable Practices - Testimony.
 Before the Subcommittee on Oversight and Investigations, Committee on Energy and Commerce, House of Representatives', United States Government Accountability Office, 2010.